emberjs/website/source/blog/2016-09-08-ember-2-8-and-2-9-beta-released.md

 with critical bugfixes until at least May 2017 and security patches until at least October 2017.

-### The Glimmer 2 Benefits

-As mentioned above, the initial Glimmer 2 integration does not expose any new user-facing features.
-However, there are still a few notable benefits enabled by this integration.

 #### New Template Serialization Format

 Glimmer 2 adopted a new serialization format for the precompiled templates.
 The